vitorm04/docs.pt-br/docs/framework/winforms/controls/design-time-errors-in-the-windows-forms-designer.md

 ### <a name="could-not-locate-the-project-item-templates-for-inherited-components"></a>Não foi possível localizar os modelos de itens do projeto para componentes herdados

 Os modelos para formulários herdados no Visual Studio não estão disponíveis.
-Se você vir esse erro, registre um problema usando [relatar um problema](/visualstudio/ide/how-to-report-a-problem-with-visual-studio).
+If you see this error, please log an issue by using [Report a Problem](/visualstudio/ide/how-to-report-a-problem-with-visual-studio).

 ### <a name="delegate-class-class-name-has-no-invoke-method-is-this-class-a-delegate"></a>A classe delegada '\<nome da classe > ' não tem um método Invoke.
 Essa classe é um delegado?